 The next morning (the 24th), we got dressed in our battle gear, put on sunscreen, and enjoyed our cold (lukewarm) coffees at the table.
 Jonas had a different cold coffee than I because I wanted to try the sugar-free one.
 He’s already halfway through his beverage when I take a sip of mine.
 I’m on auto-pilot, so I swallow the sip.
 Only then I notice it tastes absolutely rank.
 I shudder, shake my had, make gagging sounds, and then drink a sip of water to wash the taste away.
 I shudder some more for good measure.

 Is it because it’s sugar-free?
-I thought I was one of those people whose tastebuds had been weaned off the high-sugar diet of these countries, but now I wasn’t so sure.
+I thought I was one of those people who had weaned their tastebuds off the high-sugar diet of these countries, but now I wasn’t so sure.
 So I ask Jonas.
 He smells it, takes a sip, also swallows it despite my explicit warning.
 He, too, likes to keep his immune system guessing.
 Jonas smacks his tongue like a coffee sommelier.
 I’m sure he’s going to come up with a recommendation on how this beverage should be drunk, or how to properly decant it.
 I can trust his senses, right?

 Jonas says it’s probably fine, it just tastes a little weird.
 He slides the plastic packaging back over the table towards me.
 I’m sure I mis-tasted the cold coffee – if that’s even a thing.
 I take another sip.
 This time I take my time to find enjoyment in it.

 I spit it out in a coffee mug from the previous day and I shudder some more.
 Disgusting.
 Jonas sees I’ve reached a hard limit and offers me his last sips of coffee.
 “I guess it has gone bad,” he says.
 “Gone bad?
 But we just bought it yesterday.
 And we’ve cooled it in the sink!”
 I ask.
 Jonas confesses “No… the water in the sink was all gone this morning.”